nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Example of usage:

-* Edits the recurrent Salary of $2,000 from Alice's income to $200.
+* Edits the monthly-recurrent Salary of $2,000, from Alice's income, to $200.

   `editin /g 1 /u 1 /r 1 /i 200`